Vhou-Atroph/TT-Damage-Calculator/README.md

 | ctrl+x      | Lock/Unlock statuses    |
 | alt+up      | Toggle Pinned Window    |

-It is possible to change these keybinds by editing the `settings.toml` file in the assets folder.
+It is possible to change these keybinds.
+There is a guide on the wiki to doing so on the [Usage: Keybinds](https://github.com/Vhou-Atroph/TT-Damage-Calculator/wiki/Usage:-Keybinds#editing-a-keybind) page.

 ## License